 Menopause can change the way you feel and the way your body functions.
-The physicians at the Center for Women’s Health in Englewood, Colorado, have extensive experience with menopause and andropause diagnosis and management.
+The physicians at the Center for Women’s Health in Englewood and Castle Rock, Colorado, have extensive experience with menopause and andropause diagnosis and management.
 Our all-female staff is in a unique position to provide personalized and comprehensive treatment for your menopausal symptoms and andropause symptoms as well.
 Call or schedule an appointment online with Center for Women’s Health to learn more about the best menopause treatment options for you.

 Menopause is a natural process that occurs when your ovaries make significantly lower levels of hormones.
 On average, women in the United States start menopause at age 51.
 Andropause is the process by which the ovaries stop making testosterone.
 Women make more testosterone than estrogen over a lifetime so its obviously a very important hormone.
 Unfortunately, testosterone levels can drop as early as in your 30’s, causing man but bothersome symptoms.

 Certain surgical procedures like hysterectomies can also cause menopause, as can some medical treatments like chemotherapy.

 Each woman going through menopause experiences a unique set of symptoms.
 Some women have no symptoms at all.

 What’s most important for all women are the silent changes related to dropping hormone levels like bone loss, changes in brain metabolism, cardiovascular changes and immune system dysfunction.

 There are some common symptoms of menopause, like hot flashes.
 They are sudden flashes of mild to extreme warmth that may cause facial flushing, increases in heart rate and can impair sound sleep.
 They are triggered by dropping estrogen levels.